VKrishna04/VKrishna04.github.io/README.md

 ## 📜 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Apache License, Version 2.0](LICENSE).

 ### License Summary
 - ✅ Commercial use